Revealed: 3 shocking reasons investors lose money (and why you're at risk)

-A portfolio loaded with racy, alternative investments is far from a case of ‘buy and forget’.
-It calls for in-depth research at the onset and continuous monitoring thereafter.
+A portfolio loaded with racy, alternative investments needs in-depth research at the outset, and continuous monitoring thereafter.

-Very few IFAs have the time, resources and expertise to conduct quantitative and qualitative analysis on the investments they recommend
+Very few financial salespeople have the time, resources and expertise to conduct quantitative and qualitative analysis on the investments they recommend.

-In addition, there’s little incentive for them to do so.
+What's more, there’s no incentive for them to do so!

-This is like a boss paying a new employee the whole salary for the next 5-10 years in one go on their first day.
-What are the chances that employee will come back to work and work hard day after day?
+Think of it like this...if an employer pays a new employee their salary for the next 10 years in one lump sum on their first day, what are the chances of that employee working hard, or even coming back to work?

-Regardless of what the silky-tongued salesman tells you about his ‘free’ or ‘cost-effective’ services, there is no alignment of interests.
-This is why countries such as the UK or Australia have banned these methods.
+So, regardless of what that silky-tongued salesman tells you about his ‘free’ or ‘cost-effective’ services, there is absolutely no alignment between your interests and his.

-If any of what you have read here strikes a chord, download our report and request your FREE review.
+If any of what you've read here strikes a chord and you want to know more: -

-If, however, your offshore bonds were set up less than responsibly, as is sadly all too often the case, downloading this FREE report could be the beginning of a recovery.
-It could help you stop building someone else’s wealth and concentrate on building your own.
+If, however, your offshore bond was set up less than responsibly, as is sadly all too often the case, getting the truth and your options with an X-Ray Review™ will be the beginning of a recovery.